felixrydberg/appwrite-nuxt-ssr-starter/README.md

 1. **Cookie-based Authentication**:
    - When a user logs in, Appwrite sets an HTTP-only cookie with the session token
-   - This cookie is sent with every request to the Appwrite API since the domain key should be the same.
+   - This cookie is sent with every request to the Appwrite API since the domain key is the same.

 2. **Server-Side Rendering Challenge**:
    - During SSR, the Nuxt server needs to read this cookie and use it to authenticate with Appwrite